Christian48596/tddft-gauge-bridge/README.md

 - `F4_skin_depth.png`
 - `Table_S1_units_prefactors.csv`

-These files are exactly the ones referenced as F1–F4 and Table~\ref{tab:allparams} in the manuscript.
+These files are exactly the ones referenced as Figs.1–4 and Table S1 in the manuscript.

 ---